 Theory and process of modernization, with special emphasis on the Anglo-American historical experience; examination of U.S. efforts to promote democracy internationally in Europe, Asia, and the Middle East since World War II.
 Prerequisites: GES 130 and GES 160 (may be taken concurrently) or GES 244 (may be taken concurrently).
-Offered: Occasionally interim.
+Offered: Interim.
 Special Notes: Carries cross-credit in political science.

-HIS 252L • History and Politics of Sports 3 Credits

-The history of sports in the modern era, with particular attention paid to sports' connections to international politics and public policy and to sports as a mirror for the history of race, gender, education, business, labor, and religion in the United States.
+HIS 252L • History and Politics of Sports 3 Credits The history of sports in the modern era, with particular attention paid to sports' connections to international politics and public policy and to sports as a mirror for the history of race, gender, education, business, labor, and religion in the United States.

 Prerequisites: GES 130 and GES 160 or GES 244.
 Offered: Spring, even # years.
+Special Notes: This course carries corss-credit in political science.

-HIS 290 • Introduction to History 3 Credits An introduction to the methodology and philosophy of history, with particular emphases on preparing students for historical research and writing, on the public uses of history, and on the discipline as a Christian vocation.
+HIS 290 • Introduction to History 3 Credits

+An introduction to the methodology and

+philosophy of history, with particular emphases

+on preparing students for historical research and

+writing, on the public uses of history, and on the

+discipline as a Christian vocation.

+Offered: Spring.